baschte/content-animations/Documentation/Developer/Index.rst

 Javascript
 ==========

-Content Animations uses the AOS library by **Michał Sajnóg** which doesn't need jQuery or any other dependency.
+Content Animations uses the AOS library basis by **Michał Sajnóg** and now the updated fork by **Benjamin Ammann** which doesn't need jQuery or any other dependency.

 It's included inline at the page bottom via ``page.jsFooterInline``.